Registration and Process Filing

 In all instances, when one or more containers of a given lot of acidified food is found to have an equilibrium pH above 4.6, it must be concluded that there has been a deviation from the scheduled process for the entire lot.

-Whenever the pH of any single container of a given lot of food approaches pH 4.6, a large number of containers should be sampled to assure that none of them exceeds this critical value.
-A processor of acidified foods must promptly report to FDA any instance of spoilage, process deviation, or contamination with microorganisms, the nature of which has potential healthendangering significance where any lot of such food has in whole or in part entered distribution in commerce.
+Whenever the pH of any single container of a given lot of food approaches pH 4.6, a large number of containers should be sampled to ensure that none exceeds this critical value.
+A processor of acidified foods must promptly report to FDA any instance of spoilage, process deviation, or contamination with microorganisms, the nature of which has potential health-endangering significance where any lot of such food has in whole or in part entered distribution in commerce.

-Whenever deviations from scheduled processes occur, the re-working of the entire lot according to a scheduled process should be quickly and carefully considered.
-While in many cases such deviations may not result in any public health hazard, they may have pronounced effects on the quality of the product.
-For example, if records indicate that there was a malfunction in a pasteurizer during a given period and, if pasteurization is in the scheduled process that was filed, then all product which may have been pasteurized during that period should be immediately reprocessed according to the scheduled process.
-Failure to control other factors specified in the scheduled process, such as maximum pH, titratable acidity, salt and sugar concentrations, preservatives or drained weights of the finished products are deviations and the affected product must be set aside for evaluation or reprocessed according to pre-planned corrective action.
-Products with low vacuum or improper seals shall be treated similarly.
+Whenever deviations from scheduled processes occur, re-working the entire lot according to a scheduled process should be quickly and carefully considered.
+While in many cases, such deviations may not result in any public health hazard, they may have pronounced effects on the quality of the product.
+For example, if records indicate a malfunction in a pasteurizer during a given period and if pasteurization is in the scheduled process filed, all product that may have been pasteurized during that period should be immediately reprocessed according to the scheduled process.
+Failure to control other factors specified in the scheduled process, such as maximum pH, titratable acidity, salt and sugar concentrations, preservatives, or drained weights of the finished products, are deviations, and the affected product must be set aside for evaluation or reprocessed according to pre-planned corrective action.
+Products with low-vacuum or improper seals shall be treated similarly.

-Records of all departures from scheduled processes must be maintained in a separate file for 3 years.
+Records of all departures from scheduled processes must be maintained in a separate file for three years.

 Publication date: July 31, 2022